jupitern/slim3-skeleton/README.md

 ### Routing

-The app comes with generic routes defines that will try to automatically match a uri with a class:method and inject dependencies matching param names to container object indexes or a route argument.
+The app comes with build in generic route resolver that will try to automatically match a uri with a class:method and inject dependencies matching param names to container object indexes or a route argument.
 The routes bellow are a example for generic routing to all class:method in You can always define your routes one by one and use (or not) $app->resolveRoute method to inject your dependencies.